Counting Crows: 1991–1992: Formation and early years

 Adam Duritz, former member of the San Francisco Bay Area band the Himalayans, and producer/guitarist David Bryson formed Counting Crows in San Francisco in 1991.
 They began as an acoustic duo, playing gigs in and around Berkeley and San Francisco.
-Another friend, guitarist David Immerglück, played with them from time to time, though he was not an official member of the group, and experimented with other musicians in the area.
-As the emerging band recorded some demos, and as other musicians joined the duo to make a full band, Immerglück recorded with the band on some of the songs for its first album.
-He declined to join the band at the time, because of his membership in two other locally popular bands, Monks of Doom and Camper Van Beethoven.
+Friend David Immerglück played with them from time to time on a variety of instruments, though he was not an official member of the group.
+As the emerging band recorded some demos, and as other musicians joined the duo to make a full band, Immerglück recorded with the band on some songs for its first album.
+He declined to join the band, citing his obligations with two other locally popular bands: Monks of Doom and Camper Van Beethoven.
 By 1993, the band had grown to a stable lineup of Duritz as vocalist, occasional pianist, and primary songwriter, Bryson on guitar, Matt Malley playing bass guitar, Charlie Gillingham on keyboards, and Steve Bowman as drummer, and the band was a regular in the Bay Area scene.

 When Gary Gersh of Geffen Records heard the band's demo tape, he was "blown away".
 A bidding war between nine different record labels broke out in February 1992.
 In April, the band—which, by that time, included other members—"signed a deal with Gersh and Geffen believed to be so lucrative that industry wags dubbed them Accounting Crows".
 On January 16, 1993, the band, still relatively unknown, filled in for Van Morrison at the Rock & Roll Hall of Fame ceremony, and was introduced by an enthusiastic Robbie Robertson.
 At the ceremony, they played a cover of Van Morrison's "Caravan".